cyberjunky/home-assistant-custom-components/README.md

         title: "Phone"
         message: >
           {% if is_state( "sensor.phone", "ringing" ) %}
+            {% if states.sensor.phone.attributes.from %}
               Ringing on incoming call from {{ states.sensor.phone.attributes.from }}.
+            {% else %}
+              Ringing on incoming call from an Unknown or Hidden number.
+            {% endif %}
           {%-elif is_state( "sensor.phone", "talking" ) %}
             Call answered.
           {%-elif is_state( "sensor.phone", "dialing" ) %}